 1933 CE: The Holocaust began

-1941 CE: The Japanese attacked Pearl Harbor, spurred the U.S. to join World War II
+1941 CE: The Japanese attacked Pearl Harbor, spurring the U.S. to join World War II

-1945 CE: The U.S. dropped nuclear bombs on Japan; World War II and the Holocaust ended; penicilin was made available to the public
+1945 CE: The U.S. dropped nuclear bombs on Japan; the Holocaust ended; penicillin was made available to the public

 1969 CE: People landed on the moon for the first time

-1989 CE: Pro-democracy student demonstrations were violently quashed at Tiananmen Square in China; the fall of the Berlin Wall took place in Germany
+1989 CE: Pro-democracy student demonstrations were violently quashed at Tiananmen Square in China; the Berlin Wall fell

 2008 CE: Barack Obama was elected the first African American president of the United States